Sport Performance and Biofeedback Applications

 “In sport or life, we will face challenges that are above our skill level, and our performance does not depend on the type of challenge or stressor, but how we respond to them.”

 As a mental performance consultant, I received a master’s degree in sport and performance psychology.
-Also, I am a Sport Performance Consultant certified by the American Board of Sport Psychology, which includes training in Psychophysiology and Biofeedback.
+Also, I am a Sport Psychology Consultant certified by the American Board of Sport Psychology and a Biofeedback practitioner certified by the Biofeedback Certification International Alliance (BCIA).

 As a professional athlete, I traveled worldwide and competed for more than ten years representing Hawaii and the USA in the Bodyboarding World Tour.
 My experience as an athlete gives me first-hand insight into the joy and happiness of winning as well as the agony and embarrassment of defeat.
 No graduate schools can teach you that.